antonfirsov/docs/2017/07-Jul/week3/2017-07-18-week-in-dotnet.md

 ## Package of the week: Command Line Parser Library

 Command-line applications typically accept arguments and options, and expose a `--help` page describing them.
 Parsing those arguments and options is a repetitive task that .NET provides little help for out of the box, beyond the `string[] args` argument to `main`.
 [Giacomo Stelluti Scala](https://github.com/gsscoder)'s [Command Line Parser Library](https://github.com/gsscoder/commandline) offers CLR applications a clean and concise API for manipulating command line arguments and related tasks, such as defining switches, options and verb commands.
 It allows you to display a help screen with a high degree of customization and a simple way to report syntax errors to the end user.
 Everything that is boring and repetitive about parsing command line arguments is delegated to the library, letting developers concentrate on core logic.
 It's written in C# and doesn't depend on other packages.
-It's also freindly to F# and VB developers.
+It's also friendly to F# and VB developers.

 First, define the options the application expects: